The Basics Of Mediation And Arbitration Services

 Arbitration shares some important traits with civil courtroom litigation.
 In both settings, a neutral third party hears the arguments of both sides and imposes a final decision that is both binding and enforceable.
 Arbitration is unlike traditional litigation because the disputants in arbitration promise to resolve any future disagreements using arbitration before a dispute materializes.
 Another difference is the choice of the intermediary.
 In arbitration, the two sides agree on the intermediary who will oversee the case.
 In civil litigation, however, disputants don’t choose the judge.

 Mediation is a negotiation facilitated by a neutral third party.
 Unlike arbitration, which has some of the elements of a trial, mediation involves no decision-making by the neutral third party.
 For more information, see Why Mediation?

-Two Skilled Mediators, Each With 30 Years Of Experience In The Law
+Three Skilled Mediators With 90-Plus Years Of Combined Experience In Many Areas Of The Law

-At Mediated Resolutions, in Atlanta, Georgia, we assist parties in resolving disputes as different as medical malpractice claims, disputes requiring real estate mediation, and motor vehicle accident claims.
-This is a comprehensive list of the kinds of disputes we mediate:
+At Mediated Resolutions, LLC, in Atlanta, Georgia, we assist parties in resolving disputes varying from workers’ compensation, medical malpractice claims, real estate mediation, motor vehicle accident claims and family law.
+The following is a comprehensive list of the kinds of disputes we mediate: